The streets, parks and shopping centres of Austrlalia’s cities and suburbs have become infested with a new urban species: the “Pokemon Go” player.

 ’Pokemon Go’ is this sort of, seemingly overnight activation of public space,” Latorre said.
 “One of the lessons that can be drawn from this is, well, wouldn’t it be great if some of these activated spaces that I’m sure are empty lots or boring parks … had more variety for play or social gathering spaces.”

 Of course, many “Pokemon Go” users are drawn to the game for the nostalgia and the novelty ― not the walking ― and people have figured out hacks to play without moving, or they play while they drive, which is as dangerous as it sounds.
 So, when the novelty wears off, players may retreat back into their homes and cars.
+For some, the game is fearful, not playful.
+Women have been bombarded by unwanted attention from male players who feel emboldened to pester them because they’re both looking for Pokemon, writes Slate’s Laura Hudson.

 But the fact that a group of kids prompts neighbors to call the police says a lot more about our low regard for public space ― we think it’s weird when people use it ― than it does about the game.
 “Pokemon Go” makes you aware of some of the obstacles to having safe, enjoyable public space for everybody, whether by leading you to a Pokestop at an abandoned building, or making you navigate around a freeway interchange as a pedestrian.